Levi Strauss & Co. (LEVI) Stock: A SWOT Analysis

 LEVI) stock’s latest price update

 Levi Strauss & Co.
-(NYSE: LEVI)’s stock price has decreased by -0.44 compared to its previous closing price of 15.91.
-Despite this, the company has seen a loss of -7.42% in its stock price over the last five trading days.
+(NYSE: LEVI)’s stock price has increased by 2.34 compared to its previous closing price of 16.21.
+Despite this, the company has seen a gain of 4.27% in its stock price over the last five trading days.
 Barron’s reported on 01/25/23 that Levi Strauss Stock Jumps on Solid Earnings and Outlook

 LEVI’s Market Performance

 Levi Strauss & Co.
-(LEVI) has experienced a -7.42% fall in stock performance for the past week, with a -12.58% drop in the past month, and a -6.77% drop in the past quarter.
-The volatility ratio for the week is 3.64%, and the volatility levels for the past 30 days are at 2.64% for LEVI.
-The simple moving average for the last 20 days is -8.49% for LEVI stock, with a simple moving average of -6.58% for the last 200 days.
+(LEVI) has experienced a 4.27% rise in stock performance for the past week, with a -6.80% drop in the past month, and a 4.47% rise in the past quarter.
+The volatility ratio for the week is 2.71%, and the volatility levels for the past 30 days are at 2.67% for LEVI.
+The simple moving average for the last 20 days is -2.15% for LEVI stock, with a simple moving average of -1.90% for the last 200 days.

 Analysts’ Opinion of LEVI